BlakeRhodes/NeoArcadia/Party Creation.md

 - Follow the [Character Creation](./Character%20Creation.html) guidelines for each character.

 ## Step 4.
+Form the Party

+- Sum up the stats of all the characters, this is the pool of resources that they have to brave the wilds of the Ancient Future.
+## Step 4.
 Record Starting Gear

-- 12 Rations
-- 8 Water
+- Parties start with 6 rations
 - 12 Gold
+- 12 Ale

 ## Step 5.
-Hear a rumor
+Hear some Rumors

-Draw a rumor from the rumor deck
+Draw 3 rumors from the rumor deck